nervosnetwork/polyjuice-provider/README.md

 a godwoken-compatible http provider for web3.js.

-now you can your smart-contract on godwoken with metamask and eth address.
+now you can call your smart-contract on godwoken with metamask and eth address.

 ## init web3

-before:
+Before:

 ```js
 import Web3 from 'web3';